 The 7th Edition (2020) update to the Florida Building Code: Building is a fully integrated publication that updates the 6th Edition 2017 Florida Building Code: Building using the latest changes to the 2018 International Building Code® with customized amendments adopted statewide, effective December 31st, 2020.

-Gale Virtual Reference Library is a collection of encyclopedias and specialized reference sources for multidisciplinary research.
+Formerly known as Gale Virtual Reference Library, Gale eBooks is a collection of encyclopedias and specialized reference sources for multidisciplinary research.
 These eBooks are available 24/7 with no checkout.
 Titles can be browsed, searched and downloaded anytime from any Internet-connected device.

 |Google Book Search